So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Introduction:

-The introduction section should include the basic information on the constitution, such as date of ratification and implementation, what it declares & guarantees, and a passing reference of the acts it replaced.
-Also, discuss the whereabouts of the original document, who handwrote it, total expenditure it incurred, the first and last signatories, and other relevant information.
+The introduction section should include the basic information on the constitution, such as the date of ratification and implementation, what it declares & guarantees, and a passing reference to the acts it replaced.
+Also, discuss the whereabouts of the original document, who handwrote it, the total expenditure it incurred, the first and last signatories, and other relevant information.

 - Structure: